JokerQyou/maupassant-hugo/README.md

 - `customCSS` and `customJS` in `[params]` are used to load custom CSS and JS file.
 Please use bare filenames.
 Files will be loaded respectively from `static/js` and `static/css`.
 - `[[menu.main]]` blocks are used to add tab entries to blog navigation area.
 See detailed usage below.
+- `[markup]` related configuration is required for Hugo v0.60.0 and above.

 ## Post summary